-Millennials Confidence in Cryptocurrencies
+Millennials’ Confidence in Cryptocurrencies

-Below, we will talk about the rules of investing 401k funds in Bitcoin and other cryptocurrencies, as well as the benefits of doing so.
-Be forewarned that cryptos are relatively in its infancy and is a highly risky investment, although smart investors can still profit from them.
+Below, we will talk about the relevant rules when it comes to investing 401(k) funds in Bitcoin and other cryptocurrencies, as well as the benefits of doing so.
+Be forewarned that cryptos are relatively new and remain a highly risky investment, although smart investors can still profit from them.

 What is Bitcoin and Other Cryptocurrencies?

 Bitcoin and cryptocurrencies are terms that can be used interchangeably in most contexts.
 When I use the term “Cryptocurrencies” (“Cryptos”), I mean to include all available digital currencies, including but not limited to Bitcoin and Ethereum.
 Bitcoin is the oldest, most popular, and most valuable type of Crypto today.

 In essence, every Cryptocurrency is a form of digital money designed to be secure and, in some cases, anonymous.
 It is a digital currency associated with technology, and using cryptography, the process of converting legible information into an uncrackable code, purchases and sales are tracked accurately and privately.